jessiesunpsych/personal-website/content/authors/admin/_index.md

 I will be recruiting a new graduate student to start in Fall 2023.
 Please read [this page](https://jessiesun.me/post/gradrecruitment/) for more information.
 {{% /callout %}}

-I am an incoming Assistant Professor in the Department of Psychological and Brain Sciences at Washington University in St. Louis, starting in Fall 2022.
+I am an Assistant Professor of Psychological and Brain Sciences at Washington University in St. Louis.
 My research examines two fundamental aspects of the good life—well-being and morality—in real-world contexts.
 To study people “in the wild,” I use a diverse methodological toolkit, including experience sampling, naturalistic audio recordings, informant reports, and personality change interventions.
 Prior to joining WashU, I was a MindCORE Postdoctoral Fellow at the University of Pennsylvania, and I received my Ph.D. from UC Davis and my BA (Honours) from the University of Melbourne.
 For more details, please see my [CV](https://www.dropbox.com/s/534nos0ny72pok2/Sun_CV_2021.pdf?raw=1).

 In my personal life, I strive to promote well-being by living vegan and have [pledged to give](https://www.givingwhatwecan.org/about-us/members/#the-pledge-and-further-pledge-members) to the most [effective](https://www.ted.com/talks/peter_singer_the_why_and_how_of_effective_altruism) animal welfare and global poverty causes.
 For fun, I am an avid Brazilian Zouk dancer, a long-time classical singer, rock-climber, and dog-mom to my Pomeranian, [Kumara](https://www.dropbox.com/s/blb7q7yv5ed55bs/kumara.jpeg?dl=0).
 Thanks for visiting my website!